 Why Healthcare Professionals Need an SSN

-Getting a social security number is a crucial step for working in the US.
-An SSN will be required to access essential services and establish yourself in the United States.
+Getting a social security number is a crucial step for working in the U.S. An SSN will be required to access essential services and establish yourself in the United States.

 - Financial Transactions: Required for purchasing a car, obtaining car insurance, and securing loans.

-- Banking & Credit: Necessary for opening a bank account, renting an apartment, and building a US credit history.
+- Banking & Credit: Necessary for opening a bank account, renting an apartment, and building a U.S. credit history.

 - Licensing & Permits: Used when applying for a driver’s license, as well as hunting, fishing, and other recreational use.